-- H. Any private attorney or law firm under contract to provide services to the state on a contingency fee basis shall, from the inception of the contract until at least four (4) years after the contract expires or is terminated, maintain detailed current records including documentation of all expenses, disbursements, charges, credits, underlying receipts and invoices and other financial transactions related to the attorney services.
+H. Any private attorney or law firm under contract to provide services to the state on a contingency fee basis shall from the inception of the contract until at least four (4) years after the contract expires or is terminated, maintain detailed current records including documentation of all expenses, disbursements, charges, credits, underlying receipts and invoices and other financial transactions related to the attorney services.
 The private attorney or law firm shall make all such records available for inspection and copying upon request of the Attorney General.
-In addition, the private attorney or law firm shall maintain detailed contemporaneous time records for the attorneys and paralegals working on the matter in increments of no greater than one-tenth (1/10) of an hour and shall promptly provide such records to the Attorney General upon request. - I. Before entering into a contract for legal representation by one or more private attorneys, an agency or official of the executive branch shall furnish a copy of the proposed contract to the Attorney General and notify the Attorney General of the following:
+In addition, the private attorney or law firm shall maintain detailed contemporaneous time records for the attorneys and paralegals working on the matter in increments of no greater than one-tenth (1/10) of an hour and shall promptly provide such records to the Attorney General upon request.

-- 1. The nature and scope of the representation including, but not limited to, a description of any pending or anticipated litigation or of the transaction requiring representation; - 2.
+- I. Before entering into a contract for legal representation by one or more private attorneys, an agency or official of the executive branch shall furnish a copy of the proposed contract to the Attorney General and notify the Attorney General of the following: - 1.
+The nature and scope of the representation including, but not limited to, a description of any pending or anticipated litigation or of the transaction requiring representation; - 2.
 The reason or reasons for not obtaining the representation from an attorney employed by the agency or official, if an attorney is employed by the agency or official; - 3.
 The reason or reasons for not obtaining the representation from the Attorney General by contract; - 4.
-The anticipated cost of the representation including the following: - a. the basis for or method of calculation of the fee including, when applicable, the hourly rate for each attorney, paralegal, legal assistant, or other person who will perform services under the contract, and - b. the basis for and method of calculation of any expenses which will be reimbursed by the agency or official under the contract; - 5.
-An estimate of the anticipated duration of the contract; - 6.
-The past or present relationship, if any, between such attorney, law firm or any partner or other principal in such law firm and the state agency or state agent proposing to enter into the contract;
+The anticipated cost of the representation including the following: - a. the basis for or method of calculation of the fee including, when applicable, the hourly rate for each attorney, paralegal, legal assistant, or other person who will perform services under the contract, and - b. the basis for and method of calculation of any expenses which will be reimbursed by the agency or official under the contract;

+5. An estimate of the anticipated duration of the contract;

-- 7. If the contract contemplates that all or part of the fee is contingent on the outcome of the legal proceeding, the reasons the contingent fee arrangement is believed to be in the state's interest and any efforts undertaken to obtain private counsel on a noncontingent fee basis; and - 8.
-The justification for the determination that the selection of a contract for legal representation by one or more private attorneys or firms was made based on the ability of the private attorney or firm to provide the most economical and most competent service which furthers the best interest of the state. - J. After the approval of the contract by the Attorney General for legal representation by one or more private attorneys or law firms, the Attorney General shall make available to the public on the Attorney General's website the information required pursuant to paragraphs 1 through 8 of subsection I of this section. - K. 1.
-Before entering into a contract for legal representation by one or more private attorneys or firms where the agency has reason to believe that the case, transaction or matter will equal or exceed Twenty Thousand Dollars (\$20,000.00) or after employment when it becomes apparent that the case, transaction or matter will equal or exceeds exceed Twenty Thousand Dollars (\$20,000.00), an agency or official of the executive branch shall obtain the approval of the
+- 6. The past or present relationship, if any, between such attorney, law firm or any partner or other principal in such law firm and the state agency or state agent proposing to enter into the contract; - 7.
+If the contract contemplates that all or part of the fee is contingent on the outcome of the legal proceeding, the reasons the contingent fee arrangement is believed to be in the state's interest and any efforts undertaken to obtain private counsel on a noncontingent fee basis; and - 8.
+The justification for the determination that the selection of a contract for legal representation by one or more private attorneys or firms was made based on the ability of the private attorney or firm to provide the most economical and most competent service which furthers the best interest of the state. - J. After the approval of the contract by the Attorney General for legal representation by one or more private attorneys or law firms, the Attorney General shall make available to the public on the Attorney General's website the information required pursuant to paragraphs 1 through 8 of subsection I of this section. - K. After the approval of the contract by the Attorney General for legal representation by one or more private attorneys or law firms, the Attorney General shall not cancel an approved contract or remove one or more private attorneys or law firms from the representation covered by the approved contract except for the following reasons: